 What is a toxic relationship?

 Toxic relationships come in many forms.
-Any relationship that makes you feel inadequate or less than, that hurts your self-esteem, or that causes you pain is likely a toxic relationship.
+Any relationship that makes you feel inadequate or less than, that hurts your self-esteem, has a lack of trust, or that causes you pain is likely a toxic relationship.
 The same applies to a relationship where you no longer feel secure.

-Some of the telltale signs of an unhealthy relationship include abuse, whether it’s physical, emotional, or financial.
-Here are a few common behaviors to look out for:
+Some of the red flags of an unhealthy relationship include abuse, whether it’s physical, emotional, or financial.
+Here are a few common behaviors to look out for with toxic people:

 - Aggressive or passive-aggressive behavior.